TCA World History

 Reign of Terror

-1. What factors contributed to a revolution in France, one of the most prosperous and powerful nations of Europe?
-What does this explanation add to the significance of the revolution?
+- List and rank the factors that led to a revolution in France, one of the most prosperous and powerful nations of Europe.
+Which had the greatest influence on the outbreak of the revolution in 1789?
+Least?
+Explain.

 PROJECT / SKILLS / DEBATE / DISCUSSION: